build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 8. This opens a screen with a directed acyclic graph (DAG), representing the flow of data throughout each of the operators of your application.
 Each blue box in the job workflow represents a series of chained operators, known as *Tasks* in Apache Flink.

-As mentioned before, the Flink application processes the clickstream by windowing, i.e., dividing a continious stream of data into finite, discrete chunks or windows for processing.
+As mentioned before, the Flink application processes the clickstream by windowing, i.e., dividing a continuous stream of data into finite, discrete chunks or windows for processing.
 More precisely, the Flink application uses `EventTimeSessionWindows` to extract user sessions from the clickstream data by grouping events that are within a specified time gap of each other.
 Then, the application deploys `TumblingEventTimeWindows` to calculate specific aggregation characteristics within a certain period of time by dividing the clickstream in fixed-size, non-overlapping windows.
-For example, the total number of user sessions that include a purchase in the last 10 seconds.
+For example, that could include the total number of user sessions that include a purchase in the last 10 seconds.

-In addition, we can see the status of each task, as well as the Bytes Received, Bytes Sent, Records Received and Records Sent at the bottom of the screen.
+In addition, we can see the status of each task, as well as the Bytes Received, Bytes Sent, Records Received, and Records Sent at the bottom of the screen.
 Note that Flink can only measure the bytes sent or received between operators.
-That’s why you can not see the metrics for the source or sink operator as the data is coming from outside of Flink.
+That’s why you can't see the metrics for the source or sink operator, as the data is coming from outside of Flink.

 ![DAG to show the flow of data and data statistics](images/kda_dag.png)

-You have now successfully setup a Kinesis Analytics application that reads messages from a Kafka topic, processes the data and then writes the data to Amazon OpenSearch Service.
-Let’s check the data in OpenSearch dashboard!
+We have now successfully setup a Kinesis Analytics application that reads messages from a Kafka topic, processes the data, and then writes the data to Amazon OpenSearch Service.
+Let’s check the data in the OpenSearch dashboard!

 ### Step 10: View Clickstream Data in the Amazon OpenSearch Dashboard

-In the last step we want to see the dashboard visualisation generated based on the ingested data from Kinesis Analytics application.
+In this final step, we want to see the dashboard visualisation generated based on the ingested data from Kinesis Analytics application.

 1. Navigate to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/) and click on the stack that we created earlier.
 Go to the `Outputs` tab of the stack.

 2. Take note of the `OpenSearchMasterUserName` and `OpenSearchMasterPassword`.
-You will need the values in the next step.
+We will need the values in the next step.

 !['Outputs view' of the created stack in the CloudFormation console](images/stack_outputs.png)

 3. Click on the `OpenSearchDashboardEndpoint` to open the OpenSearch Dashboard login page in a new tab.
 As the OpenSearch Service is deployed in a VPC, we are relying on Nginx reverse proxy to access the OpenSearch Dashboard outside of the VPC.
 Note that we are using a self signed certificate for Nginx.
-However, we strongly recommend to use a valid certificate for production deployments.
+However, we strongly recommend using a valid certificate for production deployments.

-4. If you are accessing the URL using Google Chrome, you have to click on the `Advanced` button and click on `Proceed to <Your_EC2_DNS>`.
+4. If you are accessing the URL using Google Chrome, click on the `Advanced` button and click on `Proceed to <Your_EC2_DNS>`.

 ![Warning displayed in Chrome](images/chrome_warning.png)

-5. Use the `OpenSearchMasterUserName` and `OpenSearchMasterPassword` from the previous step and login to OpenSearch Dashboards.
+5. Use the `OpenSearchMasterUserName` and `OpenSearchMasterPassword` from the previous step and log into OpenSearch Dashboards.

 ![Login screen of OpenSearch Dashboard](images/opensearch_login.png)